pvachon/wavl_tree/README.md

 set of rebalancing operations.

-Not all wavl trees are AVL trees (but those that are insertion-only are), but interestingly, all AVL trees are valid red-black trees.
+Not all wavl trees are AVL trees (but those that are insertion-only are), but interestingly, all wavl trees are valid red-black trees.
 Red-Black trees, however, are a superset of wavl trees.
 Thus, not all red-black trees are valid wavl trees.
 How's that for an interesting result?